 Avoid wearing heels at all costs.
-The Dutch meisjes (girls) refer to high heels (high being anything that elevates the wearer more than two centimeters off the ground) as porno heels.
+The Dutch meisjes (girls) refer to high heels (high being anything that elevates the wearer more than two centimetres off the ground) as porno heels.
 Heels are only acceptable if you dress as if you’re the sheriff of a town in the wild west.
-Yes, in spite of constant denials, cowboy boots are still worn in the Netherlands, without any shame or embarrassment at all.
+Despite constant denials, cowboy boots are still worn in the Netherlands without any shame or embarrassment.

 Denim the true religion of the Netherlands